patchgirl/patchgirl/README.md

 [![Build Status](https://travis-ci.com/patchgirl/patchgirl.svg?branch=master)](https://travis-ci.com/patchgirl/patchgirl)

 A postman/postwoman like, web app to test your APIs !
+PatchGirl is only built with functional programming languages:
+- **NixOS** for the operating system
+- **Haskell** for the backend API
+- **Elm** for the front end single page app

 ## [Live demo](https://patchgirl.io) 🚀